KoreanLeeChangHyun/Git-Test/Readme.md

 ## Git Configuration
-- Before initialization git, You have to set the git config
+- Before initialization git, You have to set the git configuration
   Open your git bash, and enter the command below
 <pre>
  $ git config -- global user.name 'YOUR_NICKNAME'